 The initial public offering price is substantially higher than the pro forma net tangible book value per share of our common stock immediately following this offering based on our total value tangible assets less our total liabilities after giving effect to this offering, the receipt of the net proceeds therefore and the issuance of shares of common stock in this offering.
-Therefore, if you purchase shares of our common stock in this offering, based on the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$24.49 per share, the difference between the price per share you pay for our common stock and pro forma net tangible book value per share as of June 30, 2021.
+Therefore, if you purchase shares of our common stock in this offering, based on the initial public offering price of \$24.00 per share, you will experience immediate dilution of \$22.17 per share, the difference between the price per share you pay for our common stock and pro forma net tangible book value per share as of June 30, 2021.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased their shares of common stock.
-In addition, we have issued warrants to purchase shares of common stock and stock options to acquire common stock at prices significantly below the initial public offering price.
+In addition, we have issued warrants to purchase shares of stock and stock options to acquire common stock at prices significantly below the initial public offering.
 To the extent these outstanding warrants or stock options are ultimately settled or exercised, there will be further dilution to investors in this offering.
 In addition, if the underwriters exercise their option to purchase additional shares from us or if we issue additional equity securities, you will experience additional dilution.
 See "Dilution" for additional information.